-This classic sandstone building was once home to Senator James Alexander Lougheed.
-There are numerous ghost stories to be told about Lougheed House, a popular place for weddings.
+A popular place for weddings, this classic sandstone building was once home to Senator James Alexander Lougheed.
+There are numerous ghost stories to be told about Lougheed House.
 The most frequent sees patrons spotting a translucent couple dancing in the ballroom.

 The Calgary Stampede is home to the Greatest Outdoor Show on Earth, but is it also home to spirits not of this world?
 There have been reports of apparitions, strange noises, and hollow footsteps attributed to a construction worker that died during the facility’s construction.